dnlbowers/Vape-Store/README.md

 ### **Age verification pop up**

 This is actually a stole piece of code which I found [online with a open license making it free to use and customise](https://www.jqueryscript.net/other/Website-Age-Verification-Plugin-with-jQuery.html#google_vignette).
-However I couldn't make a vape sotre and not include it so for the sake of time I implemented and amended it to suit my needs.
+However I couldn't make a vape store and not include it so for the sake of time I implemented and amended it to suit my needs.

 ![Age verification](docs/features/age-check.jpg) ![Age verification - deny](docs/features/age-deny.jpg)